 He jumped, said “oh, sorry” and grabbed hold of me in a very sudden and very warm embrace.
 It turns out what I had mistaken for reticence was in fact him being tired, miles away and thinking about something else entirely.

 We drove about half an hour through the dark streets away from the airport.
 There were people everywhere, it was so lively and vibrant, and I had no idea what they were all up to, but it all looked meaningful and friendly.
-Initially we took tarmac roads, then paved roads, then orange dusty tracks and I really felt like I was in Africa.
-My hotel “Icaza B&B” was a lit beacon of promise for a tired traveller and I was very grateful to arrive to a clean house, surrounded by a ten foot security fence (which I must admit, I found a bit unnerving) and lots of smiles and greetings.
+Initially, we took tarmac roads, then paved roads, then orange, dusty tracks, and I really felt like I was in Africa.
+My hotel “Icaza B&B” was a lit beacon of promise for a tired traveller, and I was very grateful to arrive at a clean house, surrounded by a ten-foot security fence (which I must admit, I found a bit unnerving) and lots of smiles and greetings.

 After sleeping like the dead, I was due to meet the team at Africa Improved Foods, which would be my place of work for the next five days.
 Not sure what to expect I donned a suit and jumped in my taxi, in plenty of time to follow my instructions from my host- To be there “to meet the bosses at 0800 AM sharp!”